 This book covers a series of true stories about how criminal behavior is investigated, solved and the criminals were captured with the help of information, data, and forensic evidence gathered from the scene of the crime.
 The reference book is based on a series of interviews with police and forensic specialists.
 The guide also discusses potential jobs and career paths related to criminal science.

 Techniques of Crime Scene Investigation, Eighth Edition (Forensic and Police Science)

-This is a great book for private investigators, crime scene technicians, and forensic scientists to learn how to apply both science and technology to collect evidence from the scene of a crime.
+This is a great manual for private investigators, crime scene technicians, and forensic scientists to learn how to apply both science and technology to collect evidence from the scene of a crime.
 This helpful guide reviews the concepts, techniques and procedures involved with criminal investigation.
 Learn about the latest in forensic DNA collection and lab testing, digital evidence, photography, and evidence processing.